keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 ]
 ```

-I suppose this box is introduced exactly to support this kind of layout: closing delimiter on its own line.
+I suppose that the "b" box is introduced specifically to support this kind of layout: closing delimiter on its own line.

 ## Comma-first